The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/telescopes/irus_fulcrum.md

 # IRUS Fulcrum

-The Fulcrum telescope collects usage statistics for titles accessed via the [Fulcrum Platform](https://www.fulcrum.org/).
-Usage data is accessible through [IRUS](https://irus.jisc.ac.uk/r5/) in much the same way as the [OAPEN_IRUS_UK](./irus_oapen.md) telescope.
-Unlike OAPEN IRUS UK, Fulcrum does not record sensitive IP address information.
+The IRUS Fulcrum telescope collects usage statistics for titles accessed via the [Fulcrum Platform](https://www.fulcrum.org/).
+Usage data is accessible through [IRUS](https://irus.jisc.ac.uk/r5/) in much the same way as the [IRUS OAPEN](./oapen_irus_uk.md) telescope.
+Unlike IRUS OAPEN, IRUS Fulcrum does not record sensitive IP address information.
 This makes dealing with the data much simpler.

-The earliest avaialable data for the Fulcrum platform is April 2022.
+The earliest available data for the Fulcrum platform is April 2022.
 It follows that all data is of [COUNTER](https://www.projectcounter.org/) 5 standard.

+The corresponding table created in BigQuery is `irus.irus_fulcrumYYYYMMDD`.

 ```eval_rst
 +------------------------------+--------------+